Lockheed Martin (NYSE:LMT) Issues Quarterly Earnings Results

-Lockheed Martin (NYSE:LMT) issued its quarterly earnings data on Monday.
-The aerospace company reported $7.47 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $7.16 by $0.31, MarketWatch Earnings reports.
+Lockheed Martin (NYSE:LMT) posted its quarterly earnings data on Monday.
+The aerospace company reported $7.47 earnings per share for the quarter, topping the consensus estimate of $7.16 by $0.31, MarketWatch Earnings reports.
+Lockheed Martin had a net margin of 9.13% and a return on equity of 104.60%.
 The firm had revenue of $17.73 billion for the quarter, compared to analysts’ expectations of $17.66 billion.
-Lockheed Martin had a net margin of 9.13% and a return on equity of 104.60%.
+During the same period in the previous year, the company posted $6.38 EPS.
 The company’s quarterly revenue was up 4.1% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $6.38 earnings per share.

-A number of hedge funds and other institutional investors have recently made changes to their positions in LMT.
-Keudell Morrison Wealth Management raised its holdings in Lockheed Martin by 28.3% in the third quarter.
-Keudell Morrison Wealth Management now owns 1,337 shares of the aerospace company’s stock worth $461,000 after purchasing an additional 295 shares during the period.
-Morgan Stanley raised its holdings in Lockheed Martin by 0.7% in the second quarter.
-Morgan Stanley now owns 4,044,680 shares of the aerospace company’s stock worth $1,530,306,000 after purchasing an additional 26,557 shares during the period.
-Finally, Eagle Capital Management LLC raised its holdings in Lockheed Martin by 2.3% in the second quarter.
-Eagle Capital Management LLC now owns 10,687 shares of the aerospace company’s stock worth $4,043,000 after purchasing an additional 240 shares during the period.
-Institutional investors and hedge funds own 73.79% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Keudell Morrison Wealth Management increased its stake in Lockheed Martin by 28.3% in the third quarter.
+Keudell Morrison Wealth Management now owns 1,337 shares of the aerospace company’s stock valued at $461,000 after acquiring an additional 295 shares during the period.
+Eagle Capital Management LLC grew its stake in Lockheed Martin by 2.3% during the second quarter.
+Eagle Capital Management LLC now owns 10,687 shares of the aerospace company’s stock worth $4,043,000 after buying an additional 240 shares during the last quarter.
+Finally, Morgan Stanley grew its stake in Lockheed Martin by 0.7% during the second quarter.
+Morgan Stanley now owns 4,044,680 shares of the aerospace company’s stock worth $1,530,306,000 after buying an additional 26,557 shares during the last quarter.
+73.79% of the stock is currently owned by institutional investors and hedge funds.

 Lockheed Martin Corp. operates as a global security and aerospace company, which engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services.
 It operates through the following business segments: Aeronautics, Missiles and Fire Control (MFC), Rotary and Mission Systems (RMS) and Space.